reintroducing/lerna-tutorial/README.md

-# Example how to make Semantic Release with Lerna nad Conventional Commits
+# Example how to make Semantic Release with Lerna and Conventional Commits

 Boilerplate used in article [Semantic Release with Lerna and Conventional Commits](https://michaljanaszek.com/blog/lerna-conventional-commits)